 - A minimum of 72 hours beyond the bachelor's degree, excluding credit for the master's thesis (FDSC 500 or equivalent), is required.
 Of this, 24 hours must be FDSC 600 Doctoral Research/Dissertation. - A candidate for a doctoral degree must complete a minimum of 24 hrs of graduate coursework beyond the master's degree (exclusive of FDSC 600), which is a prerequisite for entry into most doctoral programs.
 For students without a master's degree, the candidate must complete a minimum of 48 hrs of graduate coursework beyond the baccalaureate degree (exclusive of FDSC 600).
-A minimum of 12 of the 24 hrs, or 30 of the 48 hrs, must be graded A-F. - A minimum of 6 hrs of the student's coursework must be taken in UT courses at the 600 level, exclusive of FDSC 600. - A minimum of 6 hours of courses for graduate credit must be taken outside the FDSC Department. - All students must complete FDSC 601 (2 hours) and are expected to attend FDSC 601 and participate in discussions during their PhD program.
-One credit hour of PLSC 525 or ANSC 525 must be taken before admission to candidacy. - All students are required to complete at least 6 hours of graduate level statistics courses. - Coursework taken prior to admission to a doctoral program may be used up to 24 credit hrs toward the degree, as determined by the student's GAC.
+A minimum of 12 of the 24 hrs, or 30 of the 48 hrs, must be graded A-F. - A minimum of 6 hrs of the student's coursework must be taken in UT courses at the 600 level, exclusive of FDSC 600. - A minimum of 6 hours of courses for graduate credit must be taken outside the FDSC Department. - All students must complete FDSC 601 (2 hours) and are expected to attend departmental seminars during their PhD program.
+One credit hour of PLSC 525 or ANSC 525 must be taken before admission to candidacy. - All students are required to complete at least 6 hours from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 541, FDSC 590, and FDSC 618. - All students are required to complete at least 6 hours of graduate level statistics courses. - Coursework taken prior to admission to a doctoral program may be used up to 24 credit hrs toward the degree, as determined by the student's GAC.
 Although the courses are used as part of the requirements toward the degree and are listed on the admission to candidacy, they are not official transfer courses and are not placed on the student's UT transcript (see section "Transfer of Credits from Previous Graduate Courses" on page 25).

 Advisory committee.
 The major professor directs the student's dissertation research and chairs the GAC.
 The student and the major professor identify a GAC composed of at least four members.
 At least two of GAC members must be UT tenured or tenure-track faculty.
 At least two members shall have an appointment in FDSC.
 At least one member must be an expert from another academic unit of UTK or another institution.
-Details of dissertation committee appointment can be found on the GS website (https://gradschool.utk.edu/forms-central/admission-to-candidacy-doctoral-degree/).
+Details of dissertation committee appointment can be found on the GS website (https://gradschool.utk.edu/formscentral/admission-to-candidacy-doctoral-degree/).
 The chair, co-chair, and members of the GAC must be approved by FDSC Department Head and verified by the Dean of GS.